-Every day hundreds of thousands of grandparents, aunts and uncles, older siblings, and non-related extended family members step in to keep children safe and nurtured when their parents cannot.
-CWLA defines kinship care as the full-time protecting and nurturing of children by grandparents, aunts, uncles, godparents, older siblings, non-related extended family members, and anyone to whom children and parents ascribe a family relationship, or who ‘go for kin’.
-Within this definition there are two populations of kinship families: (a) informal, where children live with grandparents or other relatives and are not in child protective service custody; and (b) formal, where children are placed in the care of a relative or non-related extended family member under the auspices of a public child welfare agency.
+Everyday hundreds of thousands of extended family members step in to keep children safe and nurtured when their parents cannot.
+CWLA defines kinship care as the full-time protecting and nurturing of children by grandparents, aunts, uncles, godparents, older siblings, non-related extended family members, and anyone to whom children and parents ascribe a family relationship.
+Within this definition there are two populations of kinship families: (a) informal, where children live with grandparents or other relatives and are not in the custody of a public child welfare agency; and (b) formal, where children are placed in the care of a relative or non-related extended family member and are in the custody of a public child welfare agency.
 Whether informally arranged among family members or formally supported by the child welfare system, it is essential to affirm and support the considerable contributions of kinship caregivers.

 Through research and field tests, CWLA has developed and is pleased to offer the Traditions of Caring and Collaborating Kinship Family Information, Support, and Assessment Trauma Informed Model of Practice (hereafter referred to as Traditions of Caring and Collaborating) that agencies can implement and adapt.
 This Model of Practice provides the framework in which all staff have the same vision and mission, share the same values, use strengths-based language, implement evidence-informed practice principles and strategies, and achieve outcomes in the best interests of children and families.